hammerheim-game/hammerheim-rules/3-equipment.md

 hit using the Ballistic Skill.
 If a hit is rolled, then roll a D6 for each model under the template.
-On a roll of 4+, the target takes a single wound, immediately, with no Strength or Toughness roll or armour save possible.
+On a roll of 4+, the target takes a single wound, immediately, with no Strength or Toughness roll or armor save possible.
 If the globe misses its intended target, roll a D3 and a scatter die.
 Thrown Weapon: Poison Wind Globes are thrown weapons and the warrior suffers no penalties for moving and shooting.